-What are the minimum requirements for the TOEFL and IELTS?
+- What are the minimum requirements for the TOEFL, IELTS, and Duolingo?

-A TOEFL score of 525 paper based, 197 computer-based or 71 internet-based is required by the Graduate School.
-The IELTS equivalent is 5.5.
+A TOEFL score of 71 internet-based is required by the Graduate School.
+The IELTS equivalent is 6.0 and Duolingo is 100.
 However, program requirements may be higher.
 Please refer to the Graduate Catalog and select your program of interest.
 Once you select your program, look under the Additional Admission Requirements section to see if your program has higher requirements.

 The Graduate School does not require GRE scores.
 However, select departments require GRE scores for admission into their program.
 These include: Biology, Electrical Engineering, Geospatial Science and Engineering, Nutrition and Exercise Sciences, Microbiology, Pharmaceutical Sciences, Plant Science, and Wildlife & Fisheries.
 Please contact these departments for GRE minimum requirements.

-I submitted my TOEFL/GRE exam to SDSU, but it’s still showing as “Not Received” in my application portal.
+- I submitted my English score/GRE exam to SDSU, but it’s still showing as “Not Received” in my application portal.
 What can I do?

 If the status on your exams is showing as not received after having sent your test scores, this generally means that your overall application has not yet been processed.
 All application material and status updates are given at the time of processing.
 It is also possible that the Graduate School has not yet received your test scores from the SDSU Testing Center.
 Please allow additional time for your scores to be received before contacting the Graduate School.

 - How do I contact the department I am applying to?
 Who should I speak with?